 Business needs can change as your business grows so you may need to adjust the terms of a subscription mid-cycle.
 This guide provides instructions on adding or removing an expiration from an existing subscription.

 Before you start

-- Adjusting the expiration on the ruleset itself will not impact existing customers, only new customers.
+- Adjusting the expiration on the subscription rule itself will not impact existing customers, only new customers.
 If you would like to update the expiration for existing customers, you will need to follow this guide.

 Add or remove an expiration

-In the example below, a customer's subscription is set to automatically expire after a certain number of charges, but the merchant would now like to update the number of charges or set it to never expire.
+In the example below, a customer's subscription is set to automatically expire after a certain number of charges, but you would now like to update the number of charges or set it to never expire.

 - Search and select the customer.

 - Select the subscription product and click Edit order schedule.

 - Enable or disable the Set the subscription to expire after a set number of charges checkbox.

 - If a subscription is expired, return to the Subscriptions tab, click Actions and select Re-activate.